Hengist and Horsa

 According to early sources, Hengist and Horsa arrived in Britain at Ebbsfleet on the Isle of Thanet.
 For a time, they served as mercenaries for Vortigern, King of the Britons, but later they turned against him (British accounts have them betraying him in the Treachery of the Long Knives).
 Horsa was killed fighting the Britons, but Hengist successfully conquered Kent, becoming the forefather of its kings.

 A figure named Hengest, possibly identifiable with the leader of British legend, appears in the Finnesburg Fragment and in Beowulf.
-J.R.R.
-Tolkien has theorized that this indicates Hengest/Hengist is the same person and originates as a historical person.
+J. R. R. Tolkien has theorized that this indicates Hengest/Hengist is the same person and originates as a historical person.

 Hengist was historically said to have been buried at Hengistbury Head in Dorset.

 Etymology

 The Old English names Hengest [ˈhendʒest] and Horsa [ˈhorˠzɑ] mean "stallion" and "horse", respectively.

 The original Old English word for a horse was eoh.
-Eoh derives from the Proto-Indo-European base *éḱwos, hence Latin equus which gave rise to the modern English words equine and equestrian.
+Eoh derives from the Proto-Indo-European base *éḱwos, whence also Latin equus, which gave rise to the modern English words equine and equestrian.
 Hors is derived from the Proto-Indo-European base *kurs, to run, which also gave rise to hurry, carry and current (the latter two are borrowings from French).
 Hors eventually replaced eoh, fitting a pattern elsewhere in Germanic languages where the original names of sacred animals are abandoned for adjectives; for example, the word bear, meaning 'the brown one'.
 While the Ecclesiastical History and the Anglo-Saxon Chronicle refer to the brother as Horsa, in the History of the Britons his name is simply Hors.
 It has been suggested that Horsa may be a pet form of a compound name with the first element "horse".